Woman driving a car with man in the passenger seat, both smiling

 Consider additional car expenses

 Without careful planning, the total cost of a new car could leave a dent in your budget.
 Beyond the car price, extra vehicle expenses include registration costs, maintenance, car insurance, and gas.
-Insurance premiums may vary depending on your age, driving record, where you live, and credit score.
+Insurance premiums may vary depending on your age, driving record, where you live, and your credit score.
 Gas (or electricity) costs may vary based on how much you drive, gas prices, and your car’s fuel efficiency.
 Keep those factors in mind as you save.

 Did you know?

 A credit card that offers cash back rewards could be one way to help your car savings plan.
 As you use your rewards credit card, you’ll earn back a percentage of what you spend.
-When you redeem your rewards, you can put that toward your savings fund.

 Check your credit score